The Bad and the Beautiful: Relation to real-life personalities

 There has been much debate as to which real-life Hollywood legends are represented by the film's characters.
 At the time of the film's release, stories about its basis caused David O. Selznick—whose real life paralleled in some respects that of the "father-obsessed independent producer" Jonathan Shields—to have his lawyer view the film and determine whether it contained any libelous material.
 Shields is thought to be a blending of Selznick, Orson Welles and Val Lewton.
 Dore Schary, head of MGM at the time, said Shields was a combination of "David O. Selznick and as yet unknown David Merrick."

 Lewton's Cat People is clearly the inspiration behind the early Shields–Amiel film Doom of the Cat Men.

 The Georgia Lorrison character is the daughter of a "Great Profile" actor like John Barrymore (Diana Barrymore's career was in fact launched the same year as her father's death), but it can also be argued that Lorrison includes elements of Minnelli's ex-wife Judy Garland.

 Gilbert Roland's Gaucho may almost be seen as self-parody, as he had recently starred in a series of Cisco Kid pictures, though the character's name, Ribera, would seem to give a nod also to famed Hollywood seducer Porfirio Rubirosa.
+The casting of Roland as Gaucho may also be a reference to his long-term, real-life affair with actress Norma Talmadge, then the wife of producer Joseph M. Schenck, during the waning years of the silent film era and the early years of the talkies.

 The director Henry Whitfield (Leo G. Carroll) is a "difficult" director modeled on Alfred Hitchcock, and his assistant Miss March (Kathleen Freeman) is modeled on Hitchcock's wife Alma Reville.
 The other director, von Ellstein, may be modeled after Erich von Stroheim and Josef von Sternberg.

 The James Lee Bartlow character may have been inspired by Paul Eliot Green, the University of North Carolina academic-turned-screenwriter of The Cabin in the Cotton.
-But Bartlow also resembles novelist William Faulkner, who worked on many of Hollywood’s best movies—and had an easier relationship with the industry than he did with his wife.
+But Bartlow also resembles novelist William Faulkner, who worked on many of Hollywood's best movies—and had an easier relationship with the industry than he did with his wife.
 She, like her movie counterpart, was a difficult, often-demanding ex-Southern belle.

 Houseman later said, "The producer was thought to be Selznick, and of course it largely is, but—well, is Citizen Kane Hearst?
 Yes, it is Hearst, but also Pulitzer and a lot of other legendary people.
 So it was Selznick, Zanuck, and all others.
 Just as the foreign director could be Stroheim or Fritz Lang.
 When you start to work in a legendary world, you get legendary figures."